 - 1. Ask participants to complete a quick write (2 minutes) on the following questions: Which character in the case do you identify with most?
 Why?
-How does this character help you think about your own relationship to the legacy of slavery at Harvard?
+How does this character help you think about your own relationship to the legacy of slavery?
 (Slide 13) - 2.
 Ask participants to share the ideas from their quick write.
-This can be done in several ways: - If participants are comfortable sharing their ideas with the whole group, open the floor to sharing. - Participants could partner with others who chose the same character.
-How do their reasons for choosing this character compare to their partner's reasons?
+This can be done in several ways: - If participants are comfortable sharing their ideas with the whole group, open the floor to sharing. - Participants could partner with others who chose the same character: How do their reasons for choosing this character compare to their partner's reasons?
 What can they learn from each other?
 If there's time, pairs can share their learning with the larger group.

 This part of the discussion is crucial.
-Few people at Harvard are in the position to create policy that addresses the University's responsibility in this case.
-However, everyone can reflect on their own responsibility to confront this difficult history and engage with it presently.
+Few people at Harvard are in the position to create policy that addresses the University's responsibility to teach its connection to slavery.
+However, everyone can reflect on their own responsibility to confront this difficult history.
 Be sure to leave enough time at the end of your discussion for this reflection.